Truth In Savings Disclosure

 GENERAL TERMS RELATING TO BANK ACCOUNTS AND SERVICES

-The types of accounts that we offer are limited to, the following:
+The types of accounts that we offer include, but are not limited to, the following:

 Accounts Presumed to Be Abandoned/Dormant Accounts

-If you have not made a withdrawal from, or deposit to, your Bank Account for three (3) years and we have been unable to contact you, your Bank Account may be classified by us as “dormant.”
-Additionally, in instances where you have not communicated with us, as provided by applicable law or regulation, your Bank Account may be deemed “abandoned.”
+If you have not made a withdrawal from, or deposit to, your Bank Account for an extended period of time (one year) and we have been unable to contact you, your Bank Account may be classified by us as “dormant.”
+Additionally, in instances where you have not communicated with us, and/or you have not increased or decreased the balance in your Bank Account for an extended period of time, as provided by applicable law or regulation, your Bank Account may be deemed “abandoned.”
 State and federal law and Bank policy govern when deposit accounts are considered “inactive,” “dormant” or “abandoned.”
 The applicable state law to determine abandonment will be the law of the state of the Account Owner’s last known address.
 If this information is not known to us or if you have a foreign address, then we will follow the laws of our state of incorporation, Iowa.

 If your account is dormant, the bank may close the account and send a cashier’s check to the last known address or deposit funds back to the external funding source.